aertslab/scATAC-seq_benchmark/README.md

 └── public_downsample_series # downsampling analysis on public mouse cortex data
 ```
 # Reproducing manuscript figures
-Below, you can find where the code for each figure in the manuscript can be found:
+Here you can find where the code for each figure in the manuscript can be found:

 1b: `general/fixedcells_merged_graphs.ipynb`
 1d: `general/scatterplots_bytech_kde_v2.py`